 Residents are required to comply with the requests of university officials at all times.
-These officials include professional and student staff members of Housing and Residence Life, University Police Services, Student Success staff, and facilities' staff members.
+These officials include, but are not limited to, professional and student staff members of Housing and Residence Life, University Police Services, Student Success staff, and facilities' staff members.